Strawberry-dreams/discord_bot/README.md

   python main.py
 ```
 (For Korea) 24-hour free operation using Cloudtype Free Tier (stopped once a day)<br />
-(For overseas) Use of services such as AWS, Oracle Cloud, Heroku, Railway, and etc.<br />
+(For Overseas) Use of services such as AWS, Oracle Cloud, Heroku, Railway, and etc.<br />
 <br />